exercism/python/exercises/practice/wordy/.approaches/recursion/content.md

 <br>

-## Variation 1: Use Regex for matching, cleaning, and calculating
+## Variation 1: Use regex for matching, cleaning, and calculating

 ```python
 import re
 from operator import add, mul, sub
 from operator import floordiv as div